rorymcgit/exhaust-ed/README.md

 A left to right car-racing obstacle-dodging arcade game in your browser.

-Written in vanilla JavaScript and HTML5/CSS3 in <4 days.
+Written in vanilla JavaScript and HTML5/CSS3.
 [Try it out on Heroku.](https://exhaust-ed.herokuapp.com/)

 ![begin race](https://github.com/rorymcgit/exhaust-ed/blob/master/Exhaust-ed_beginrace.png)